-If the assets were to return 6.5% per year (1% less than the assumed 7.5%), the System's assets would be projected to be depleted by 2041.
+If the assets were to return 6.5% per year (1% less than the assumed 7.5%), the System's assets are expected to be depleted by the 2052 Plan year.

 As anticipated, both the Actuarial Determined Contribution and Tread Water Cost are materially higher than if the assets were to return the assumed 7.5% per year.